SECURITY CLEARANCE Career Fairs

-With over 50 events being held throughout the country, Targeted Job Fairs (A Dice service) is the premier producer of career fairs catering to technology, engineering and security-cleared professionals in the United States.
+With over 30 events being held throughout the country, ClearanceJobs Career Events, produced by DHI Career Events is the premier producer of career fairs catering to security-cleared professionals in the United States.

-Technology, Engineering and Security Clearance Career Fairs are designed to bring industry leading companies and highly qualified talent together.
-Attending these events is a great way to bolster your job-seeking efforts, enabling you to meet recruiters and hiring managers from companies and organizations actively looking to fill immediate Technology, Engineering and Security Clearance openings.
+Security Clearance Career Fairs are designed to bring government contracting leading companies and federal government agencies, and highly qualified cleared talent together.
+Attending these events is a great way to bolster your job seeking efforts, enabling you to meet recruiters and hiring managers from companies and organizations actively looking to fill immediate positions requiring security clearance.

 Is Security Clearance and/or US Citizenship required?

 Yes, an active or current federal government security clearance is required to attend ClearanceJobs Career Events.

 Is there anything that I should bring?

 Please be sure to print your pre-registration slip from our website after you register online and bring it with you, along with several copies of your resume.
 It is also important to bring items such as business cards, a pen and something to write notes on.

 You should dress professionally for this event.
 Most candidates are business casual and some dress more formally.
 First impressions make the biggest impact and appearance is a large part of how the recruiter will remember you.